 Ankylosing Spondylitis, also known as AS, is an inflammatory, autoimmune condition.
 It typically begins in young adulthood, but often doesn’t get diagnosed until years later.
-Some compare the chronic pain from AS similar to Fibromyalgia.
+Some compare the chronic pain from AS to my autoimmune condition of Fibromyalgia.

 AS causes inflammation in spinal joints (vertebrae) producing severe and chronic pain if left untreated.
 In some cases, the spine will fuse in a fixed, immobile position, resulting in a “hunch back”.

 Many people with AS carry a “genetic marker,” a protein called HLA-B27.
-However, not everyone who carries the HLA-B27 has AS, according to the nih.
+However, not everyone who carries the HLA-B27 has AS.

 How is it diagnosed?

 There is no single test for AS.
 A rheumatologist will do a detailed patient history, blood tests and physical exam.
 MRI and/or X-ray images are ordered to take a close look at the spine.
 Once diagnosed, a doctor will create a treatment plan and prescribe medication to help maintain the disease.
 There is no cure for AS but following your doctor’s treatment plan and taking medication can help ease the symptoms and slow the progression.

 Medical and scientific studies have recognized CBD’s potential to help reduce pain and inflammation.
 Because CBD can help relieve pain and inflammation, it’s something to consider adding to your treatment and pain management plan.

 Topically, a strong balm such as Nature’s Gem Max Balm can help relieve sore, painful and inflamed areas of your body that hurt from AS.
 Applying the magnesium oil with any of our topicals provides even further relief benefits.